danielyxie/bitburner/README.md

 	Update CONSTANTS.HelpText
-	Account for Max possible int when gaining exp
-	Text in script editor that says ("ctrl + x" to save and quit)
+	Account for Max possible int when gaining exp (it will overflow) Text in script editor that says ("ctrl + x" to save and quit)

 	OPTIMIZATION